 In 1988, Professor Williams received the Sears-Roebuck Foundation Teaching Excellence and Campus Leadership Award.
 In 2013, Prof. Williams was the first recipient of the College’s Harper Award for Teaching Excellence.
 He was also recognized the same year for teaching excellence by the American Political Science Association.

 At Principia, Williams has directed adult or undergraduate and adult study trips to Vietnam, Cambodia, Mongolia, China, (including Tibet and Xinjiang), India, Kazakhstan, Uzbekistan, and Washington, D.C.
 He has lectured at universities in China, India, and Kazakhstan.
 His deep interest in Asia began in childhood when he lived in India and Thailand due to his father’s career as a military officer and diplomat.
 His subsequent travels throughout Asia have taken him to Malaysia, Laos, Taiwan, Hong Kong, the Philippines, Japan, Indonesia, Cambodia, and South Korea.
 Prof. Williams’ professional travels have not been limited to Asia; he has travelled professionally to Russia, Romania, Moldova, Hungary, Germany, Austria, United Kingdom, and Ireland.
 He recently returned from field research in Cuba.

-Williams’ many professional writings have appeared in publications including PS (American Political Science Association), Journal of Political Science Education, The Security Journal, The Turkish Journal of Police Studies, The International Communications Bulletin, World Intelligence Review, and the Broadcast Education Association.
+Williams’ many professional writings have appeared in publications including PS (American Political Science Association), Journal of Political Science Education, The Security Journal, The Turkish Journal of Police Studies, and The International Communications Bulletin.
 His ongoing research project on the lives of African Americans in Jersey County—the county in which Principia College is located—has been published in a series of articles in the Jersey County Journal.
 He has presented his research at the annual Illinois State History conference.